-- Every pupil follows their own physiotherapy programme and works towards key targets set jointly between class staff and the physiotherapy team. - Each child has a key member of staff who works with them on their therapy programme and attends orthotics and physiotherapy/occupational therapy reviews alongside them.
-This key person scheme allows pupils and staff to establish a trusting bond as well as allows the key adult to become familiar with a specific child's programme.
-This allows for early identification of any developing issues such as tightness or weakness as well as means feedback can be as specific and detailed as possible. - All pupils use standing frames daily for approximately an hour - All pupils with arm gaiters wear them daily for around 30 minutes - Where appropriate pupils attend a twice weekly sit to stand group - Where appropriate pupils have approximately twice weekly opportunities to explore purposefully in their walkers - Opportunities are offered approximately twice a week for purposeful exploration of the school using mobility aids such as walkers. - Pupils make use of the sensory room and class sensory corner as well as the Acheeva bed to engage in their programmes as fully as possible.
+• Every pupil follows their own physiotherapy progretaries targets set jointly between class staff and the physiotherapy team.

+- All pupils use standing frames daily for approximately an hour - All pupils with arm gaiters wear them daily for around 30 minutes - Where appropriate pupils attend a twice weekly sit to stand group - Where appropriate pupils have approximately twice weekly opportunities to explore purposefully in their walkers - Opportunities are offered approximately twice a week for purposeful exploration of the school using mobility aids such as walkers. - Pupils make use of the sensory room and class sensory corner as well as the Acheeva bed to engage in their programmes as fully as possible.